 - Heat and cold resistant

-Overall, the Vantrue N2 Pro is the best front and rear dash cam you can buy with the added bonus of excellent night vision qualities.
+Overall, the Vantrue N2 Pro is an excellent all-round option with the added bonus of excellent night vision qualities.
 The specification of this dash cam speaks for itself and it will not disappoint with a surprisingly affordable price considering the feature list.Check it Out

 Vantrue N2 Pro Dash Cam Quality Test:

 The Rexing V1 is an affordable dash cam that under 100 dollars is highly popular throughout the US.
 However, unlike many of the cheap alternatives, the Rexing V1 includes many features that you would find on premium dash cams.